arielfenster/FlightGear-Simulator-Interpreter/README.md

 ```
 ![simulator-settings-config](https://user-images.githubusercontent.com/45856261/58368127-4a489680-7ef1-11e9-81ca-b17badca7f8e.PNG)

+This will open two communication sockets - 'in' where you send commands to the simulator, and 'out' where you receive data from it.

 ### Running
 a.
 Exceute the code using the terminal or any c++ work environment.
 The program will wait for a connection from the simulator.